ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

 3\.
 [Update the app](../updating/3_update_app.md)

-## 4\.
+## 3\.
 Make changes to your code

 !!! note "Full list of deprecations"

     If you encounter any issue during the upgrade, see [eZ Platform v3.0 deprecations](../releases/ez_platform_v3.0_deprecations.md#template-organization)
     for details of all required changes to your code.

+### Automatic code refactoring - non-essential step

+To simplify the process of adapting your code to Symfony 5, you can use [Rector, a reconstructor tool](https://github.com/rectorphp/rector) that will automatically refactor your Symfony and PHPunit code.

+To properly refactor your code you might need to run the Rector `process` command for each Symfony version from 4.0 to 5.0 in turn:

+`vendor/bin/rector process src --set symfony40`

+You can find all available sets in [the Rector repository](https://github.com/rectorphp/rector/tree/v0.7.65/config/set).
+Keep in mind that after finishing automatic refactoring there might be some code chunks that you need to fix manually.

 ### Third-party dependencies